gao-hongnan/omniverse/_sources/operations/machine_learning_lifecycle/02_project_scoping.md

 first place).
 This involves identifying the inputs, outputs, objective function, and the type of machine learning task that best suits the problem.

+Without going too deep into the details, we can treat a machine learning problem as a triplet - (data, model, objective function).
+We can then scope out things like what input/features/labels/outputs we need as a first cut for baseline/MVP, and on the model side one would envision choosing a suitable architecture/task (i.e. classification/regression) - but don't be restricted to one as complex use case can involve multi-stage tasks, or multi-modalities (think ChatGPT).
+We would also need to establish metrics/loss/objective functions and remember ultimately the metrics you optimize should necessarily correlate with the business metrics.

 The following sections we will go deeper into the process of framing real-world problems as machine learning tasks, knowing how to define inputs and outputs, identifying objective functions, and recognizing the specific machine learning